All you can do in one day in La Jolla with kids: practical tips for families visiting this stunning and family-friendly California beach town.

 La Jolla tide pools

 Here you can see sea crabs, sea stars, limpets, fish and much more.
-This is an easy and free outdoor pastime kids can enjoy over and over again and funnily enough some our kids are very familiar with, thanks to the tide pools back home in Ireland!
+This is an easy and free outdoor pastime kids can enjoy over and over again and funnily enough, an activity our kids are very familiar with, thanks to the tide pools back home in Ireland!

 This is a family favorite at home and one activity we do seek out on tidal coastal locations.